-The Ice and Fire Festival will return to downtown Harrisburg for its third year this March.
-This one-day event will feature many great ice sculptures throughout the downtown area, as well as an ice slide and an ice skating rink for those looking to enjoy the largest winter festival in the city.
+The Ice and Fire Festival will return to downtown Harrisburg this March.
+This one-day event will feature many great ice sculptures throughout the downtown area, as well as an ice slide, live ice carving, fire dancers, and more.

 In addition to these great wintertime attractions, there will also be vendors, live entertainment, and a ton of great food.

 Find out more on the city’s website.